ceph/ceph/doc/radosgw/notifications.rst

    Action=GetTopicAttributes
    &TopicArn=<topic-arn>

-Response will have the following format:
+The response has the following format:

 ::